PBCAR/PThelper_Archive/README.md

 [![R-CMD-check](https://github.com/PBCAR/PThelper/actions/workflows/r_check_standard.yml/badge.svg)](https://github.com/PBCAR/PThelper/actions/workflows/r_check_standard.yml) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5847710.svg)](https://doi.org/10.5281/zenodo.5847710)

+## !!
+Updates for 2023 !!

+This package is currently undergoing a transformation in a few key ways prior to being submitted to CRAN.
+Firstly, the utility of the existing functions are being altered to provide additional information key in adequately documenting the processing for reproducibility.
+Secondly, the quality control function (`pt_qc()`) is being modified to accommodate different processing decisions, and to follow the Stein et al. (2015) 3 Criterion more strictly.
+Thirdly, additional functions will be added such as a summary function and a correlation function.

 # The {PThelper} Package

 This package is designed to walk users through the various steps required to clean and process purchase task data.
 The benefit of this package is that it provides a standardized framework for processing purchase task data, improving reproducibility.